chauhang/uber-prof/hpc-cluster-setup/v3/README.md

 upload: ./post-install.sh to s3://mlbucket-057bf1b1/compute-post-install.sh
 ```

-Add read permission to the scripts in s3.
+Note: *Add read permission to the scripts in s3.
+Make sure to change CC version in compute-post-install.sh*

 ## Create key-pair for hpc cluster